madcodemonkey/CsvConverter/docs/ClassToCsv/TypeConverters/TypeConverters-Included-Custom.md

 There are a few custom converters included with this project that you can use:
 - TrimClassToCsvTypeConverter - Trims all fields of white space left and right of the text

-To use them, decorate the class property with the CsvConverterCustom:
+To use them, decorate the class property with the CsvConverterCustomAttribute:

 ```c#
 public class WriterAttributeTestExample